ugonnaagwu/practicechangeremote/Week 5/components states.md

 * [Recoil](https://recoiljs.org)
 * [Recoil for beginners](https://youtu.be/tMQaxZl_MqY)

-## Code

-The code for this session is available [here](https://github.com/tnt-summer-academy/Samples/tree/main/Stretch/recoil-todo-javascript)

-## Installation

-* Get the code
-* Be sure to be in the correct directory
-* ```npm install```
-* Install Recoil by using, ```npm install recoil```
+## Class and Function Components

+**When to use class or function components?**

+**Is the use of function components the new standard?**

+## Class Components and States

+Review of the counter example.

+## Function Components and State Hooks

+Review of the counter example.

-## Why do we need Recoil?
+## Why do we need more general solutions to deal with states?

 React components accept arbitrary inputs called props and return React elements to be rendered on the screen.
 Props are read-only and passed from a parent to its children.
 Components may also have (optional) states.
 State allows React components to change their rendering over time in response to user actions, network responses or anything else.
 State comes automatically with class components and can be added to function components using a state hook.
 Only the component itself can access its own state.
 To share states between components, the official React documentation says you need to share a piece of the state and lift it up a component that is above in the tree hierarchy and the state will be passed as props to children.
 This solution however comes with issues linked with maintaining the code and efficiency in terms of unnecessary re-rendering.
 When you need to share the state or part of it with multiple components, you need to have a scalable solution.

 Recoil is a state management solution.
 There are others.
 For example, redux provides a global state to the entire application.
 Recoil is more efficient in that it optimize re-rendering.
 It is important to note that neither Redux nor Recoil are official React libraries.

+## Recoil

+### Code

+The code for this session is available [here](https://github.com/tnt-summer-academy/Samples/tree/main/Stretch/recoil-todo-javascript)

+### Installation

+* Get the code
+* Be sure to be in the correct directory
+* ```npm install```
+* Install Recoil by using, ```npm install recoil```

-### Recoil
+### What is Recoil?

 Recoil is a state management library for React.
 It defines a directed graph orthogonal to but also intrinsic and attached to your React tree.
 State changes flow from the roots of this graph (which we call atoms) through pure functions (which we call selectors) and into components.